MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 >[!NOTE]
 >Confluence On-premises Graph Connector is in preview.
 If you wish to get early access to try it, sign up using [<b> this form </b>](https://forms.office.com/r/JniPmK5bzm).

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence On-premises Graph connector.
 It supplements the general instructions provided in the [Set up your Graph connector](configure-connector.md) article.
-If you have not already done so, read the entire Set up your Graph Connector article to understand the general setup process.
+If you have not already done so, read the entire article to understand the general setup process.

 Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence On-premises Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).